paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-039-abandoned-shipwrecks.md

 **(a)** the term “embedded” means firmly affixed in the submerged lands or in coralline formations such that the use of tools of excavation is required in order to move the bottom sediments to gain access to the shipwreck, its cargo, and any part thereof;

-**(b)** the term “National Register” means the National Register of Historic Places maintained by the Secretary of the Interior under chapter 3021 of title 54;
+**(b)** the term “National Register” means the National Register of Historic Places maintained by the Secretary of the Interior under section 101 of the National Historic Preservation Act ([16 U.S.C.
+470a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section470a&num=0&edition=prelim)); 11 See References in Text note below.

-**(c)** the terms “public lands”, “Indian lands”, and “Indian tribe” have the same meaning given the terms in the Archaeological Resource 11 So in original.
+**(c)** the terms “public lands”, “Indian lands”, and “Indian tribe” have the same meaning given the terms in the Archaeological Resource 22 So in original.
 Probably should be “Resources”.
 Protection Act of 1979 ([16 U.S.C.
 470aa–470](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section470aa–470&num=0&edition=prelim)ll);

 **(d)** the term “shipwreck” means a vessel or wreck, its cargo, and other contents;